bowmanjd/vimtalk/slides/presentation.md

 - <!-- .element: class="fragment" --> <i class="nf nf-oct-git_pull_request"></i> Code
 - <!-- .element: class="fragment" --> <i class="nf nf-md-stack_exchange"></i> Help

+Notes:

+Do you ever stop and ponder how you might play a role in the open source tools you use?
+(Read points)

 ---

 # Modes <!-- .element: class="hero" -->

+Notes:

+Let's launch into a bit of a Vim how-to.
+A concept that seems important to grasp early on with Vim is that it has multiple _modes_.

 |||

 <!-- .slide: data-background-image="assets/bob-ross-insert.jpg" data-background-size="contain"  -->

+Notes:

+Think of an artist.
+A painter.
+Some of the time, they are in a mode with their brush on the canvas.
+This, in Vim, we call "insert mode".

 |||